Confusion of Tagged Perturbations in Forward Automatic Differentiation of Higher-Order Functions: A First Solution: Eta Expansion

+One solution would be to eta expand the definition of~$𝒟$.
+Such eta expansion would need to be conditional on the return type of~$f$.

-In general, $\D$ should only be instantiated in a context that contains all arguments necessary to subsequently allow the post-composition of the $\TANGENT$ introduced by the instantiation of $\D$ to immediately beta reduce to a non-function-containing value.
-Note that $\TANGENT$ distributes over aggregates like tuples and lists, further complicating the determination of when $\D$ can be instantiated.
+With such eta expansion conditioned on the return type of~$f$, \eqref{eq:I} is not needed, because the appropriate variant of~$𝒟$ should only be invoked in a context that contains all arguments necessary to subsequently allow the call to $\TANGENT$ in that invocation of~$𝒟$ to yield to a non-function-containing value.
+This seemingly infinite set of~$𝒟_i$ and associated definitions can be formulated as a single~$𝒟$ with polymorphic recursion.